lich-uct/molpher-lib/doc/source/usage/installation.rst

 ..  note:: As of yet, the library is only available for **Linux** and will only run
         on **64-bit** systems.
 However, support for other platforms is on the roadmap as well.
-        If you are interested in a build for different platform, feel free to express your wish on the `issue tracker <https://github.com/lich-uct/molpher-lib/issues>`_.
+        If you are interested in a build for a different platform, feel free to express your wish on the `issue tracker <https://github.com/lich-uct/molpher-lib/issues>`_.

 Installation with Anaconda